algobulls/algobulls_help_site/docs/broker/aliceblue.md

 2) Password: The password given to you by the broker

-3) 2FA Answers: The answer you have given for the security question [See Important Points](#important-points-to-note) below
+3) 2FA Answers: The answer you have given for the security question.
+[See Important Points](#important-points-to-note) below

 [ ![AliceBlue](imgs/aliceblue/aliceblue_login_2.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_login_2.png)